projectcalico/calico/reference/resources/hostendpoint.md

 > `expectedIPs` field to resolve label selectors to IP addresses.
 If the `expectedIPs` field
 > is omitted then security rules that use labels will fail to match this endpoint.
 {: .alert .alert-danger}

+{{site.prodname}} provides a default profile named `projectcalico-allow-all` that may be added to a host endpoint to change the host endpoint's default behavior.
+This profile consists of ingress and egress rules that allow all traffic.
+When the `projectcalico-allow-all` profile is attached to a host endpoint, the default behavior of that host endpoint becomes an allow-all.

+> **Note**: If you have custom iptables rules, using host endpoints with allow-all rules (with no policies) will accept all traffic bypassing those rules.
+{: .alert .alert-info}

 ### Sample YAML